 Idun Nord will be drained by depletion and some aquifer support by two production wells drilled from a new four-slot subsea template.
 A low-angle production well will be drilled into each segment.
-The template will be connected to a new central manifold which is connected to the Skarv FPSO via a new riser.
-The planned start of production is 2027.
+The template will be connected to a new central manifold which is connected to the Skary FPSO via a new riser.

-The PDO was submitted to Norwegian authorities in December 2022.
+The PDO was submitted to Norwegian authorities in December 2022 and approved in 2023.
 The planned start of production is 2027.

-The recoverable volumes on Idun Nord are classified as "Reserves; Justified" (SPE's classification system).
+The recoverable volumes on Idun Nord are classified as "Reserves; Approved for development" (SPE's classification system).

 Aker BP holds 23.835 percent in Idun Nord.
-The remaining shares are held by Equinor Energy AS 36.165% and Wintershall DEA Norge AS 40%.
+The remaining shares are held by Equinor Energy AS 36.165 percent and Wintershall DEA Norge AS 40 percent.

-3.2.8 Fenris
+3.2.7 Fenris

-The plan is develop the Fenris reservoir from a new eight-slot unmanned platform through new process facilities located at Valhall PWP (Production and Wellhead Platform).
+The plan is to develop the Fenris reservoir from a new eightslot unmanned platform through new process facilities located at Valhall PWP (Production and Wellhead Platform).
 Valhall PWP development of the Valhall field is described in Chapter 3.1.18.

-The Fenris gas condensate discovery was made in 1989 by well 2/4-14 in the Farsund Formation, and further appraised by wells 2/4-18, 2/4-21, 2/4-21 A and 2/4-23 S. The Ula Formation accumulation was discovered in 2015 by well 2/4-23 S.
+The Fenris gas condensate discovery was made in 1989 by well 2/4-14 in the Farsund Formation, and further appraised by wells 2/4-18, 2/4-21, 2/4-21 A and 2/4-23 S. The Ula Formation accumulation was discovered in 2015 by well 2/4-23.